LeRoy Johnson (artist): Teaching art

 Johnson was a teacher, therapist, counselor, school principal.
 He was an artist in residence at Roman Catholic High School as part of the Philadelphia Museum of Art Education Program, an instructor in the Clay Studio's Claymobile at Dick and Meade Elementary Schools, and art therapist at Meade, and an artist in residence at Swarthmore Rutledge School.

-He taught art at several community venues.
+Johnson taught art at several community venues.
 In 1992, he conducted a ceramics workshop for beginners and families at the Afro-American Historical and Cultural Museum in Philadelphia (now the African American Museum in Philadelphia).
 A year later, he returned for a craft workshop for children at the museum.
 At the Philadelphia Zoo in 1991, he conducted a mask-making workshop as part of Black History Month.

 In 1991, he taught pottery and ceramics to troubled youths with behavioral problems at the Touchstone Center for the Arts in Farmington, PA.
 The students - from Pennsylvania and West Virginia - attended Pressley Ridge School at Ohiopyle.

 In 2003, Johnson taught and coached community people, students and nuns to produce a mural at the St. Frances Academy community center in Baltimore.
 They created a ceramic mosaic mural depicting Africa, and civil rights leaders and symbols.
 Its title “And Still I Rise” was taken from Maya Angelou’s poem of the same name.
 He participated in Temple University’s Tyler School of Art and Architecture series “Race, Identity and Experience in American Art” course in 2022.
 He discussed his life and work.